AyanKhanngr/yunikomba/README.md

-# YUNICOMBA • ユニコンバ
+# YUNIKOMBA • ユニコンバ

 ## Overview

-Yunicomba provides a REST API for conversion between common units of measurement.
-Yunicomba accepts requests with a JSON payload and responds with JSON.
+Yunikomba provides a REST API for conversion between common units of measurement.
+Yunikomba accepts requests with a JSON payload and responds with JSON.

 ## Prerequisites

-Yunicomba is written in the [Ruby programming language](https://ruby-lang.org/) and uses the [Sinatra](https://sinatrarb.com) microframework.
-The system where you run Yunicomba must provide the following software, as well as any dependencies.
+Yunikomba is written in the [Ruby programming language](https://ruby-lang.org/) and uses the [Sinatra](https://sinatrarb.com) microframework.
+The system where you run Yunikomba must provide the following software, as well as any dependencies.

 | Software | Version | More information |
 | :- | :- | :- |